‘Potentially significant’ El Niño to begin by summer

 Assuming we’re in some form of El Niño next winter, that typically means a warmer Pacific Northwest, wetter in the south, southwest and coastal southeast with drier weather in the interior southeast.
 Cooler weather is also more likely for the south and southeast.

-The next analysis of ENSO from the Climate Prediction Center will be released June 8.
+The next analysis of ENSO from the Climate Prediction Center will be released on June 8.